Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 - Several levels contain escort missions, which are fairly slow.

+# Terminology

+- WO3 and WO3U = Warriors Orochi 3 and Warriors Orochi 3 Ultimate, respectively.
+These two main different versions of the game have some significant mechanical differences which makes it worthwhile to sometimes distinguish between the two.

+- double musou.
+A coordinated musou attack where multiple nearby characters do it simultaneously.

+- slippery collision/floor.
+A kind of a level element.
+If a character lands on floor like this, they lose control and slide downward until they reach normal floor again.
+If reaching normal ground directly is not possible, they will instead teleport to last known ground coordinates after a few seconds have passed.

+- stairs speed rule.
+Your character's Speed is capped at around 150 if they are in air over stairs or slippery collision.
+Probably a countermeasure by the developers to prevent clipping through sloped surfaces with high-speed aerial movement.
+However, this does not affect strictly ground-based movement or any other movement which is not based on your character's current Speed (like most air specials).

+- true musou.
+Characters will do true musou if they are low on health or have Verity on their weapon.
+With Dynasty-characters, this means their musou has more attack power.
+Samurai-characters get a new finisher to their musou instead.

+- TTA = True Triple Attack.
+You need a full TTA-gauge to do this move.
+It's a slow and flashy attack which makes enemies slow down and become very floaty at the slightest touch.
+Generates crystals.

+- zip.
+Any kind of extremely high-velocity movement.
+Not to be confused with [wallzipping](#Wallzipping), which is a glitch technique for gaining height fast.

 # Glitch tech

-First, a note about terminology.
-On PS3 and PS4, the internal frame rate of the game fluctuates at random.
-This is important to note because certain glitch effects can only happen - or work better - when frame rate is lower.
-In the past, I've called this effect "lag" or "background lag", and these terms may still crop up here and there in this guide.

-The PC version allows the user to set their own frame rate.
-Setting vsync to 30 forces the game to always be in slower frame rate.
-In other words, PC is the more reliable platform for running any kind of glitched categories in WO3U.
-I will make a specific note about which glitches are influenced by vsync in the sections below.

 I've divided the various glitch techniques into the following categories:

 - [Jump tech](#Jump-tech).
 Different methods of gaining unintended height.
 - [Speed movement](#Speed-movement).
 Different methods of fast movement.
 - [Other tech](#Other-tech).
 Other uncategorizable tricks.

+But first, a note about frame rate.
+On PS3 and PS4, the internal frame rate of the game fluctuates at random.
+This is important to note because certain glitch effects can only happen - or work better - when frame rate is lower.
+The PC version allows the user to set their own frame rate, and setting vsync to 30 forces the game to always be in slower frame rate.
+In other words, PC is the more reliable platform for running any kind of glitched categories in WO3U.
+I will make a specific note about which glitches are influenced by vsync in the sections below.

 ## Jump tech